This also applies to cable, chain, and webbing.

 You can also right-click on an item to display its shortcut menu and then choose a command.

-In this next illustration, the rope bag was sent behind the man using the Send to Back command.
+In this next illustration, the rope bag was moved behind the man using the Send to Back command.

 Clicking the Selection Pane button in the Arrange group on the Home toolbar displays the selection pane.